Sambou Sissoko (Malian footballer)

-Sambou Sissoko (born 29 June 2000) is a Malian football player.
-He plays for Serbian club Čukarički on loan from the Belgian club Kortrijk.
+Sambou Sissoko (born 29 June 2000) is a Malian professional footballer who plays as a defensive midfielder for Serbian SuperLiga club Čukarički.

 Club career

-On 5 October 2020, he signed a two-year contract with Kortrijk in Belgium.
+On 5 October 2020, Sissoko signed a two-year contract with Kortrijk in Belgium.
 Due to visa complications, he did not arrive to the club until two months later.

 He made his Belgian First Division A debut for Kortrijk on 23 January 2021 in a game against Cercle Brugge.

 On 15 September 2022, Sissoko joined Čukarički in Serbia on loan.

 International career

-He represented Mali at the 2019 Africa U-20 Cup of Nations, which they won, and the 2019 FIFA U-20 World Cup, where Mali reached the quarterfinals.
+Sissoko represented Mali at the 2019 Africa U-20 Cup of Nations, which they won, and the 2019 FIFA U-20 World Cup, where Mali reached the quarterfinals.
 He scored the decisive goal in the penalty shoot-out to eliminate Argentina in the Round of 16.